STARS 2021 - Research Project Descriptions

 Pamela Ban

 Pamela Ban is an Assistant Professor of Political Science at UC San Diego.
 Ban's research interests are in American politics and political economy.
 She focuses on electoral politics, legislatures, political parties, and how these institutions influence the behavior of political actors.
-There are two potential projects, both on congressional politics in the U.S.
+There are two potential projects, both on congressional politics in the U.S. One is aimed at understanding polarization present within congressional committees and how this changes over time.
+The second potential project is on examining congressional witness testimony and the provision of information by external witnesses to Congress.
+Both projects are data-based and will involve hands-on data entry and data analysis.

 Prerequisites: Students must be willing to work with data entry, data cleaning, and basic data analysis in Microsoft Excel.
 Students with an interest in U.S. congressional politics and a willingness to work with data in Microsoft Excel are highly preferred.